AcademySoftwareFoundation/tac/process/tsc_faq.md

 ## FAQs about TSCs

+### Q: Is a TSC member required to have thier employer be a member of the Academy Software Foundation?

+A: No - All technical community work such as projects and working groups are open to anyone to participate and not bound by membership in the Academy Software Foundation.

 ### Q: Does a person lose their membership in a TSC if they leave or change employers?

 A: No - TSC membership is bound to an individual and not an organization.
 If the change of employment for a TSC member results in a key contributing organization having a lack of TSC representation, the TSC may chose to invite a new TSC member affiliated with that organization provided that that person meets any requirements set for TSC membership.